JuliaDynamics/Agents.jl/docs/src/index.md

     If you have found this package useful, please consider starring it on [GitHub](https://github.com/JuliaDynamics/Agents.jl).
     This gives us an accurate lower bound of the (satisfied) user count.

-!!! tip "Latest news: Agents.jl v6.3"
+!!! tip "Latest news: Agents.jl v7"
-    This new version brings two powerful, but both **experimental** features:
+    This new version brings two powerful and experimental features:

     1. Allowing the agent container to be based on `StructVectors`, using a Struct-of-Arrays internal layout.
-Currently it only supports single agent types.
+This can increase simulation computational performance however it currently only supports single agent types.
 To use this, pass `container = StructVector` to `StandardABM` or `EventQueueABM` constructors, as well as use the helper construct `SoAType{A}` for dispatch purposes instead of your agent type `A` (read the docstring of `SoAType`).
     2. Native integration of ABMs with Reinforcement Learning is now provided by the new model type `ReinforcementLearningABM`.
 To learn how to use this functionality checkout the new tutorial on the Boltzmann Wealth Model with Reinforcement Learning.

+    There is also a minor breaking change: the internal code for plotting has been fully reworked.
+This does not affect typical users, as all plotting API remains identical, but it does affect users that were extending plotting for custom spaces.
+As a result of this change, data inspection is currently disabled.

 ## Highlights